Last month when I kicked off a new regular feature here on the blog called Reader of the Month, I had no idea it would be so well-received!

 What other DIY, thrifting, or crafting blogs do you love to read?

 “Besides Serena and Thrift Diving my other favorite blogs are Gail at My Repurposed Life and Leilani at Keeping up with Mrs. Smith.
 My Repurposed life is very different experience from Thrift Diving but one I also enjoy.
 I admire Gail’s vision – she sees a project where many see trash.
 Leilani has such a frankness about her.
-Her experiences strike a chord in me.”
+Her experiences strike a chord with me.”

 What DIY or crafting tips do you have for others?